Writing Comedy Sketches That Sellby Brian Luff

 1) Escalation: Funny idea starts small and gets bigger and bigger, ending in chaos of ridiculous proportions.

 2) Lists: Sketches in which the bulk of the dialogue is a long list of funny items.
 The best example of this is "Cheese Shop" in Monty Python.
-(You can find all the Python sketches at www.planetcomedy.force9.co.uk/bookstore.html.)
+(The cheese shop sketch is in The Complete Monty Python's Flying Circus; All the Words Volume One)

 3) Mad Man, Sane Man: This format speaks for itself, but don't go for obvious settings.